intrig/ict/multivector.md

 ## <a name="find"/> Find Algorithm

 The `find` algorithm presented here for multivectors will find an item in a multivector based on a path.
-The path is specified with a string.

 ```c++
 inline Cursor find(Cursor parent, const path & path)